mobixsoftwarestudio/mobix-playbook/6 - Project Management/README.md

 During a maximum of 15 minutes, the whole Team needs to update themselves with the current status of their development.
 Normally we follow some guidelines for Daily Meetings:

-    - What i did since the last Daily Meeting
+* What i did since the last Daily Meeting
-    - What am i doing now
+* What am i doing now?
-    - Which problems i'm facing (being objective, with further details for discussion with someone of the Team able to help)
+* Which problems am i facing? (being objective, with further details for discussion with someone of the Team able to help)
-    - What i'm gonna do until the next Daily Meeting
+* What am i gonna do until the next Daily Meeting?

 ### Sprint Delivery